-There’s no blood test that can confirm or rule out CIS or MS. But blood tests play an important role in ruling out other conditions that present with similar symptoms.
+There’s no blood test that can confirm or rule out CIS or MS. However, blood tests play an important role in ruling out other conditions that present with similar symptoms.

 An MRI of your brain, neck, and spine is an effective way to detect lesions caused by demyelination.
 Dye injected into a vein can highlight areas of active inflammation.
 The contrast dye helps determine if this is your first episode or if you’ve had others.

-When you have one symptom caused by one lesion, it’s called a monofocal episode.
+When you have one symptom of CIS caused by one lesion, it’s called a monofocal episode.
 If you have several symptoms caused by multiple lesions, you’ve had a multifocal episode.

 Lumbar puncture (spinal tap)

-Before a diagnosis can be made, all other possible diagnoses must be excluded.
+Before a diagnosis of CIS can be made, all other possible diagnoses must be excluded.